AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/access.md

 To use the [!DNL New Relic Observation for Adobe Commerce] nerdlet, ensure you have access to [!DNL New Relic].

 1. Go to the [!UICONTROL Okta] home page (for internal Adobe users only).
-1. Select the [!UICONTROL New Relic applet]: (for internal Adobe users only)
+1. Select the [!UICONTROL New Relic applet] (for internal Adobe users only).

     ![New Relic applet](../../assets/tools/new-relic-applet.jpeg)